ckhatton/nuxt-example-app/README.md

 # Nuxt v3 Example App

-This is an app primarily to showcase my skills.
+This is an app primarily to showcase my skills with Nuxt, and other web orientated implementations.

 Features:
 * Nuxt 3